In today’s article, we will review two household names in the ultralight gear industry – Ultralight Adventure Equipment (ULA) and Osprey Packs.

 The Exos 58 model uses a 100D nylon for the body and 210D nylon for its base.
 A more durable combination than older models.

 Both backpacks come to tie in terms of organization.
 Osprey’s Exos 58 backpack sports basic features such as a mesh pocket, dual side water bottles, and two zippered storage units.
 The main compartment is only accessible through the top lid.
 The main compartment is bear canister-friendly as well.
 The water bottle pockets can be accessed without taking off the pack.

 However, this model has no hip belts and we found many users did not appreciate this.
 The ULA Circuit had a 68L compartment which is bigger than most brands in the market.
 The compartment is secured with a roll-top closure.
 The pack sports features such as two accessory pockets, a hydration pocket, and a small pocket the size of a passport for valuables.
 Each pocket is removable.

 It also has a large mesh pocket, hip belts with large zipper pockets.
 These pockets are made from the same durable fabric as the pack’s body.
 However, side pockets cannot be accessed without taking off the pack.

-Both packs are on the pricey end of the spectrum but in the end, the Osprey Exos pack is more expensive than the ULA pack.
+Both packs are on the pricey end of the spectrum but in the end, the Osprey Exos pack is more expensive than the ULA pack (although check here for the latest deals).
 This is possible because the Osprey Exos pack is available in 3 size options- 38L, 48L, and 58L.
 And each pack can further be purchased at varying specifications- S, M, and L.

 The ULA Circuit can also be purchased at varying torso and hip belt lengths but only comes in 68L.